 If you've been following this blog for a while, then you know how much I love protein pancake recipes.
-I'm always coming up with new variations using different high protein ingredients.
-This protein blender pancake recipe is stupid easy and basically a simplified version of my favorite cottage cheese pancakes.
+I'm always coming up with new variations using different high-protein ingredients.
+This blender protein pancake recipe is stupid easy and basically a simplified version of my favorite cottage cheese pancakes.

-How To Make Oat Flour Protein Blender Pancakes
+How To Make Oatmeal Protein Pancakes

-It only requires five basic ingredients, a blender, olive oil cooking spray, and your favorite healthy toppings.
+It only requires five ingredients, a blender, olive oil cooking spray, and your favorite healthy toppings.
 I make this recipe in big batches and portion them out into mason jars.
 This way, breakfast is ready to pour and cook for the rest of the week.
 The best thing about this recipe is that it makes a large volume of food for one serving.
 It's a huge bang for your calorie buck.
 That's a big win for this hungry girl!

 - Cook on medium heat.
 These pancakes are thin, so they will burn before they are ready to flip on high heat

 - Use about ¼ cup mix per pancake.
 They are much easier to flip when they are smaller